JibSales/gitserve/README.md

 ```
 $ git remote add origin http://localhost:3000/JibSales/myAwesomeProject
 ```
 and `gitserve` will look in `/path/to/repos/JibSales/myAwesomeProject` for a valid git repository.
 The namespacing can go as deep as your heart desires.
-If the repository doesn't exist, the middleware calls next or the handler returns a 404.

 ##But what about feature x, y or z?
 `gitserve` is meant to be super light weight, unopinionated and only respond to requests that match the git Smart HTTP Protocol.
 Authentication, autocreation, hooks -- these all require strong opinions and depend on the business logic of the application layer.